Neomycin: Spectrum

+Waksman and Lechevalier originally noted that neomycin was active against streptomycin-resistant bacteria as well as Mycobacterium tuberculosis, the causative agent for tuberculosis.

 Side effects

 In 2005–06, Neomycin was the fifth-most-prevalent allergen in patch test results (10.0%).
 It was named Allergen of the Year in 2010.
-Neomycin is also a known GABA gamma-Aminobutyric acid antagonist and can be responsible for seizures and psychosis.

 Like other aminoglycosides, neomycin has been shown to be ototoxic, causing tinnitus, hearing loss, and vestibular problems in a small number of patients.
 Neomycin affects the cochlea, which is found in the inner ear.
 Hearing loss is caused by ear hair cell death, which occurs in response to treatment with neomycin.
+Routes known to lead to ototoxicity include rectal, parenteral, intrapleural, topical, and oral.
+Although cases of ototoxicity via the oral route are most commonly associated gastrointestinal inflammation or renal impairment, there have been cases where people with normal function in these organs developed ototoxicity after prolonged use.

 Patients with existing tinnitus or sensorineural hearing loss are advised to speak with a healthcare practitioner about the risks and side effects prior to taking this medication.

-Molecular biology
+Neomycin is also a known GABA gamma-Aminobutyric acid antagonist and can be responsible for seizures and psychosis, at least in animal models.

+Mechanism of action

 Activity

 Neomycin's antibacterial activity stems from its binding to the 30S subunit of the prokaryotic ribosome, where it inhibits prokaryotic translation of mRNA.

-Neomycin also exhibits a high binding affinity for phosphatidylinositol 4,5-bisphosphate (PIP2), a phospholipid component of cell membranes.
+Neomycin also exhibits a high binding affinity for phosphatidylinositol 4,5-bisphosphate (PIP_{2}), a phospholipid component of cell membranes.

 Resistance

-Neomycin resistance is conferred by either one of two kanamycin kinase genes.
-Genes conferring neomycin-resistance are commonly included in DNA plasmids used to establish stable mammalian cell lines expressing cloned proteins in culture.
-Many commercially available protein expression plasmids contain a neo-resistance gene as a selectable marker.
+Neomycin resistance is most commonly conferred by a kanamycin kinase gene; the resultant enzyme inactivates the antibiotic by attaching a phosphate group.
+This gene is variously known as APH (aminoglycoside 3' phosphotransferase) or neo.

-Currently, research is being performed to understand if derivatives of neomycin have the same antibiotic effects while still being effective against neomycin-resistant bacteria.
+Currently, research is being performed to understand if derivatives of neomycin can have the same antibiotic effects while still being effective against neomycin-resistant bacteria.

+Other neomycin-inactivating enzymes also exist.

+Specific versions of the neo gene are commonly included in DNA plasmids used to establish stable mammalian cell lines expressing cloned proteins in culture.

+Although neomycin does not disrupt the eukaryotic ribosome, the related G418 inhibits both prokaryotic and eukaryotic ribosomes and is inactivated by APH/neo.

+As a result, G418 makes neo a selectable marker usable in both eukaryotes and prokaryotes: by adding it to a cell culture, cells not expressing the marker are killed.

+Many commercially available protein expression plasmids use this approach.